citelao/sensible/_coffee_shop/4-hackers.md

 Bad things can happen, and good cybersecurity on your part can mitigate a lot of them.

 But it's good to know that the system protects you.
-This helps understand how important it is to protect your data.
+It helps you focus on the right problems to fix.

-## If you know you are a target
+## If you know you are a target, things get hazy

 All of this information centered around one assumption: you are not being targeted specifically.